Skip to main content

 Attach an image

 Click the image button in the chat input to attach a screenshot or design mockup.
 The AI uses it as visual context when generating code.
-Supported formats: PNG, JPEG, WebP.
+Supported formats: PNG, JPEG, and WebP.

 Revert a change

 Every AI response snapshots your story file.
-Hover over any past message to reveal the Restore button — clicking it rolls the file back to that point and reloads the page.
+Hover over any past message to reveal the Restore button.
+Clicking it rolls the file back to that point and reloads the page.

 Next steps